Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Clematis alpina ‘Blue Dancer’

-These clematis are all deciduous varieties that will grow in partial shade happily and prefer a moist but well-drained soil.
-Clematis are best planted with their crown (just above the soil level) planted a few inches deep below the final soil level when planting to encourage new growth from ground level.
-Mulch around the base and add a layer of bark or pebbles around the base which will help to keep the roots cool.
+These clematises are all deciduous varieties that will grow in partial shade happily and prefer moist but well-drained soil.
+Clematis are best planted with their crown (just above the soil level) planted a few inches deep below the final soil level to encourage new growth from ground level.
+Mulch around the base and add a layer of bark or pebbles around the base as this will help to keep the roots cool.
 They will grow in most soil types in sheltered or exposed positions.

 Buy Clematis alpina from Thompson & Morgan